cvra/packager/README.markdown

 * `source` is an array of sources that should be included in both unit-test and real life application.
 * `tests` is the source of all tests files.

+## Running the tests

+To run the tests, simply do `python -m unittest` from the root of the project.